ksator/junos-automation-with-NAPALM/README.md

 ## About NAPALM

 NAPALM (Network Automation and Programmability Abstraction Layer with Multivendor support) is a Python library to interact with different network operating systems.

-You can use napalm with Python, CLI, StackStorm, Ansible.
+You can use NAPALM with:
+- Python
+- CLI
+- StackStorm
+- Ansible

 NAPALM source code: https://github.com/napalm-automation/napalm
 NAPALM doc: https://napalm.readthedocs.io/en/latest/index.html